Dominik-developer/Dominik-developer/README.md

 <!-- - 👋 Hi, I’m @Dominik-developer -->
 - 👀 I am interested in coding, especially in web development
-- 🌱 I’m currently learning more about PHP, mySQL; building new big project
+- 🌱 I’m currently learning more about PHP, building new big project
 - 🧩 At least one new project every month; sometimes with delay
 - 💞️ I’m looking to collaborate on some website project
 - 🤲 I’m open to learning new things and gaining expireince
 - 📫 How to reach me: by e-mail: will be there soon; or by my Linkedin: link in profile <!--linkedin.com/in/dominik-szczepański-2a5287294-->
 - ⚡ Fun fact: I used to hate coding 😅
 - 🛠 On daily I work with HTML, CSS, PHP, MySQL
-- 🪛 I also know a thing or two about: JavaScript, Python, C++, TypeScript and React
+- 🪛 I also know a thing or two about: JavaScript, Python, C++, C, TypeScript and React
 - ⭐️ Please appreciate my work and give me a star!

-  <br>* I use JS in my projects but I'm begginer at it.
+  <br>* I use JS in my projects but 90% of it is from web so i do not include taht in my stats.

 ## Documentation: